Quafadas/ShoelaceSansBundler/README.md

 ```sh
 just
 ```
+If you don't have / want *just*, then you can still easily read the justfile and puzzle it out :-).

+This will setup the ide, write out a simple `html.index`, compile and link scalaJs into the `out` directory, and start a server.

 ## Development locally

-The `just` puts up a server, which will not reload stuff.
+The `just` command  puts up a server, which will not reload stuff.
+Kill it.

 ```sh
 just buildJsW